Introduction to American Cuisine

 Northeastern dishes

 The Northeast (Maine, New Hampshire, Massachusetts) offers an abundance of seafood-centric dishes, given its strategic location near the Atlantic Ocean.
-Lobsters and clams in particular are heavily used, with popular dishes such as the lobster roll and clam chowder earning a name for themselves.
+Lobsters and clams in particular are heavily used, with popular dishes such as the lobster roll and seafood chowder earning a name for themselves.

 Midwestern dishes

 Known as the breadbasket of America, the Midwest (Illinois, Michigan, Wisconsin) serves as the centre for grain production, most notably wheat, corn and soy.
-An apt reflection of its common resources, Midwestern dishes are usually satisfying and hearty meals such as bread pudding, Chicago deep dish pizza and pork tenderloin sandwiches.
+An apt reflection of its common resources, Midwestern dishes are usually satisfying and hearty meals such as bread pudding, Chicago deep dish pizza and sandwiches.

 Related Articles

-- The best recipes and tips from Chefs around the world
+- Recipes and tips from Expert Chefs around the world